Solved | File is too Large to Copy to External Hard Drive (4 Ways)

 Share this: instagram reddit

-Why can't I copy large files to external hard drive?
+Why can't I copy large files to an external hard drive?

-For security or portability reason, you may want to store important data on a removable device, but end up finding the file too large to copy to external hard drive or USB, even when there's sufficient space in it.
-Why did this happen, and how to transfer large files to external hard drive successfully?
+For security or portability reasons, you may want to store important data on a removable device, but end up finding the file too large to copy to an external hard drive or USB, even when there's sufficient space in it.
+Why did this happen, and how to transfer large files to an external hard drive successfully?

 File Too Large

-How to fix the problem that a file too large for external hard drive
+How to fix the problem that a file too large for an external hard drive

 Method 1.
 Check your external hard drive or USB